mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

-# Should I use a table or a crosstab?
+r# Should I use a table or a crosstab?

  You can begin your search for the ideal chart oubput by making a note of what our product would assume by using InetSoft's Visualization Reccomender.
 This is the option that first appears when you create a dashboard.
 It selects an ideal dashboard output option based on which columns from the dataset are selected.